The Beijing Hotel is building a US$9,000-a-night suite fit for an emperor, incorporating the architectural style of the Forbidden City.

-The suite is US$ 1,000 pricier than the hotel's current most expensive French-style presidential suite, reported the Beijing Morning Post.
+The suite is US$1,000 pricier than the hotel's current most expensive French-style presidential suite, the Beijing Morning Post reported yesterday.

-Covering nearly 500 square kilometers, the imperial suite is located in the western part of the seventeenth floor of the hotel's east building.
+Covering nearly 500 square kilometers, the imperial suite is located in the western part of the 17th floor of the hotel's east building.

-The rooms are named after those in the Forbidden City, where Chinese emperors of Ming and Qing Dynasty (1368-1911) lived.
+The rooms are named after those in the Forbidden City, where Chinese emperors of the Ming and Qing dynasties (1368-1911) lived.

-The newspaper said that work will soon be finished on the costly suite, which will only be open to VIPs.
+The newspaper said that construction will soon be finished on the costly suite, which will only be open to VIPs.